vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/112/_index.md

 title = "+112"

 +++
-As noted in the publ. intro., this hymn has no apparent connection with soma except for the refrain.
+As noted in the published introduction, this hymn has no apparent connection with soma except for the refrain.